CIS565-Fall-2015/Project5-GLSL-Ray-Marcher/README.md

 #### Sphere Tracing Step Count Image
 ![](img/sphere_step.png "Sphere Tracing Step Count")

+With the STEP_COUNT flag enabled, the redder a pixel in an image, the more steps it took to color it.
+Since our naive marching image is orange (closer to red than green is) we can see that it took significantly more steps than the sphere tracing method.
+Another thing to note, the parts of the mandelbulb further away are redder, showing that those required more iterations to color because of their distance.
+But the sphere trace method wasn't dependent on distance, and as a result we get a mandlebulb that is the same color of green all around.

 ### Acknowledgements
 * [Morgan McGuire: Numerical Methods for Ray Tracing Implicitly Defined Surfaces](http://graphics.cs.williams.edu/courses/cs371/f14/reading/implicit.pdf)
 * [Inigo Quilez: Terrain Raymarching](http://www.iquilezles.org/www/articles/terrainmarching/terrainmarching.htm)